-Prerequisite: PSYC 221 or PSYC 221W, and PSYC 230 or equivalents.
+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

 Offered: Annually.

 PSYC 341 - Perception (4)

 The variables that determine what we perceive are explored, including input from sensory systems and the effects of attention and past experience.
 Included are experimental techniques used to investigate perceptual phenomena.